Schonn/JeaneSpline/README.md

-Thank you for downloading Jeane Spline 1.0.9 for Blender 3.4.0!
+<b>Thank you for downloading Jeane Spline 1.0.9 for Blender 3.4.0!</b>

 This addon quickly applies space switching effects in object mode to: